andrew/ultimate-awesome/README.md

 - [awesome-uvx](https://github.com/carlosferreyra/awesome-uvx) - A collection of Python tools available for use with uv tools.
 - [x-odus](https://github.com/ccamara/x-odus) - A list of relevant organisations that have decided to break relationswhips with X and have made a public statement.
 - [awesome-fcs](https://github.com/clarin-eric/awesome-fcs) - A curated list of awesome FCS frameworks, libraries, software and resources .
+- [awesome-fpga](https://github.com/coderonion/awesome-fpga) - A collection of some awesome public FPGA projects.
 - [fucking-awesome-css-frameworks](https://github.com/Correia-jpv/fucking-awesome-css-frameworks) - List of awesome CSS frameworks.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-github-profile-readme](https://github.com/Correia-jpv/fucking-awesome-github-profile-readme) - 😎 A curated list of awesome GitHub Profile READMEs 📝 With repository stars⭐ and forks🍴.
 - [fucking-awesome-graphql](https://github.com/correia-jpv/fucking-awesome-graphql) - Awesome list of GraphQL.
 With repository stars⭐ and forks🍴.